-The Miniature Basset Hound is a light-boned dog, unlike the Basset Hound which is heavy boned due to its breed development of being mixed with the Bloodhound.
-The goal is to increase is agility and speed of the dog making it excellent for tracking and hunting small game.
-The ears range from wide and long to long and skinny.
+The Miniature Basset Hound is a light-boned dog, unlike the Basset Hound, which is heavy-boned due to its breed development of being mixed with the Bloodhound.
+The goal is to increase is agility and speed of the dog, making it excellent for tracking and hunting small game.
+The ears range from broad and long to long and skinny.
 Ears can also be medium length but large instead of long.
-This is an acceptable trait but not preferred standard.
+This is an acceptable trait but not the preferred standard.
 The ears can set high or flat and can be considered a fault of the breed.
 The ears should be able to overlap over the nose, and this feature of the breed is difficult to see without actually performing the act.
 The body should be lean and smooth from the ribs to the back.
-A medium size build for the frame is preferred.
+A medium-size build for the frame is preferred.
 There should be very little loose skin except for the forearm to trap scents.
-The head should be smooth, and snot should be elongated to a slight degree.
+The head should be smooth, and snout should be elongated to a slight degree.
 Its head length from occiput to muzzle should be greater than the width at the brow.
 Misalignment of a dog’s teeth is considered a fault.
 The overall head can appear domed or slightly oval.
 The coat should be smooth or wavy.
 An MBH can have a rough coat.
 However, this is not within the breed’s standard.
 A rough coat is only a disqualifying factor for conformation shows.
 The tail should never be docked and should have a white tip to its end.
 No white tip is a disqualifying flaw.
 Any faults only disqualify said dog from a conformation show and not any field sports.
-The MBH is not a registered breed with any of the major kennel clubs and there are no plans for the breed to be.
-Right now the breed is recognized by the MBHC which handles show conformations and field shows.
+The MBH is not a registered breed with any of the major kennel clubs, and there are no plans for the breed to be.
+Right now, the breed is recognized by the MBHC, which handles show conformations and field shows.

-Miniatures do not require an excessive amount of exercise but should be taken for a couple of walks on a leash each day, or a right amount of playtime outside can also satisfy their energy output.
+Miniatures do not require an excessive amount of exercise but should be taken for a couple of walks on a leash each day, or the right amount of playtime outside can also satisfy their energy output.
 It is best to let them sleep inside at night (despite the snoring).
 They do shed a great deal and do require proper grooming.
-To decrease shedding it is recommend giving the dog (1) fish oil every week.
-Although, like most dogs, they will enjoy the attention that good grooming provides.
+To decrease shedding, it recommends giving the dog (1) fish oil every week.
+Although, like most dogs, they will enjoy the attention that proper grooming provides.
 Mini bassets love affection and love to be held.
 Most will climb right into your lap.
 This breed was created to be a lap dog.
-They love human interaction.
+They value human interaction.
 The MBH, as well as the other Basset breeds, make loving pets.
 They are exceedingly friendly and loyal, excellent with children, and probably the calmest and relaxed dog you are ever want to meet.
-The MBH has much energy because unlike the Basset Hound breed the MBH weighs less which means there is not much stress on their bodies.
+The MBH has much energy because, unlike the Basset Hound breed, the MBH weighs less, which means there is not much stress on their bodies.
 The MBH is prone to joint problems, so we do recommend keeping their activity level down until their bones have fully developed around 12-18 months old.
-A new owner should not let them run up/down stairs or jump on furniture.
+A new owner should not let them run up/downstairs or jump on furniture.

 We produce a handful of litters a year, so we only send puppies home to current clients on our program.
 We do not sell puppies post whelp like other kennels.
 Regardless of when a litter is due or how many we have the general waiting period will remain the same.
 You will need to become a client to be eligible for upcoming litters.
 Choose which program you want to proceed with by CLICKING HERE.